jeremenichelli/personal-site/blog/index.md

 title: Blog
 type: blog
 layout: default
-excerpt: These are some of the experiences, stories and articles on what I've learned during my journey as a web developer.
+excerpt: A small part of my thoughts, experiences and stories turned into articles during my journey as a web developer.
 ---

-If you want me to write for your publication feel free [to send here](mailto:jmenichelli@gmail.com) the details.
+If you want me to write for your publication feel free to [send here](mailto:jmenichelli@gmail.com) the details.

 <ul class="blog-list">
 {% for post in collections.blogposts %}